Franklin McMahon

-Biography

 Early life

 Franklin McMahon was born in Chicago, IL in 1921.
 He and his parents lived in Beverly Hills, CA for a time, returning to Chicago in his teens.
 He commuted to the Chicago suburb of Oak Park, IL to attend Fenwick High School, where his cartoon drawings were published in the school's newspaper, "The Wick."
 Collier's Weekly, a weekly national news magazine, noticed one of his cartoons.
 Thereafter, they paid him when they saw one they wanted to use.
 When he graduated in 1939, the Colliers connection helped land him his first job, as an apprentice in an art studio.

 During World War II, he was an Army Air Corps B-17 navigator, and was shot down in action in January 1945.
 He spent several months in a German prison camp.
 On occasion, when he could get hold of some paper, he drew his guards.

 Post-war years, family, and continuing life

 After the war, he married high school sweetheart Irene Leahy and used the GI Bill to attend night classes at Chicago Academy of Fine Arts, American Academy of Art, Harrington College of Design, and the Art Institute of Chicago.
 Franklin and Irene had nine children.
 Inspired at a young age by Franklin's work, his son Mark McMahon, went on to continue creating work in the artist-reporter's style.